-What if we told you t-shirt sizes weren’t just for, well, clothing?
-T-shirt sizing also refers to a powerful project estimation tool for capacity planning.
-Two parts useful, one part whimsical, this tool provides clarity about exactly what’s on each team member’s plate.
+What if we told you t-shirt sizes weren't just for clothing?
+T-shirt sizing is also a powerful project estimation tool, providing clarity about exactly what's on each team member's plate.
+When implementing a new practice, you naturally ask: How much work will this take to set up?
+Will my team easily understand it?

 With t-shirt sizing, you can skip these concerns.
-Everyone has worn a t-shirt, so it’s easy for team members to immediately understand the difference between an Extra Small t-shirt and a Large one.
-Applying these sizes to team initiatives is a great way to gauge effort for each task—without doing a bunch of complicated math.
-Here’s how.
+Everyone intuitively understands the difference between an Extra Small and a Large t-shirt, and applying these sizes to team initiatives is a great way to gauge effort without complicated math.

 T-shirt sizing is a helpful tool for your entire team: